 In the list above you will find great blogs you should be checking out every day, and if you read on, we have chosen some titles we recommend reading (and practicing).

-A great book, which is an introduction to AngularJS by two engineers who worked at Google, teaches you how to build AngularJS applications.
+A great book, which is an introduction to AngularJS by two engineers who worked at Google.
+It teaches you how to build AngularJS applications.
 You can find more great books by the same publisher, O’Reilly Media.

 It is good for beginners because it starts with the basics and moves on to more complex topics, giving great information and good examples along the way.